Facet joint syndrome

 - Decreased spinal mobility and flexibility

-- Radiating symptoms to the upper or lower body, often caused by an arthritic bone spur
+- Radiating symptoms to the upper or lower body, often caused by a bone spur

-If you’ve been experiencing these symptoms for any length of time, talk with your health care provider.
-Your physician will be able to use methods like an MRI or a diagnostic facet injection to determine if facet joint syndrome is the cause of your back pain.
-Upon diagnosis, most doctors recommend an initial course of conservative treatment including over-the-counter medicine, rest and physical therapy.
+If you’ve been experiencing these symptoms for any length of time, talk with your doctor.
+He or she will be able to use methods like an MRI or a diagnostic facet injection to determine if facet joint syndrome is the cause of your back pain.
+Upon diagnosis, most doctors recommend an initial course of conservative treatment including pain medication, chiropractic care and physical therapy.

-Surgery will usually be considered if these methods don’t bring relief, usually after a period of weeks or months.
-The skilled surgeons at Laser Spine Institute perform minimally invasive surgery that uses smaller incisions and offers a shorter recovery time^ compared to traditional open back surgery.
+Surgery will usually be considered if these methods don’t bring desired relief, usually after a period of several weeks or months.
+The board-certified+ surgeons at Laser Spine Institute perform minimally invasive surgery that uses smaller incisions and offers a shorter recovery time^ compared to traditional open back surgery.
+To learn more about the advantages of our outpatient surgery, contact us today.